Your LibSearch account

 How to save your searches in LibSearch

-You want to save your repetitive research tasks with complex Boolean logic, multiple facets and specific databases to track new publications from an array of disciplines?
+Do you want to save your repetitive research tasks with complex Boolean logic, multiple facets, and specific databases to track new publications from an array of disciplines?

 Maintain search filters from search to search